 The LGBF helps councils compare their performance against a suite of efficiency, output and outcome indicators that cover all areas of local government activity.
 The framework now has 8 years of data.
 Publication of the LGBF forms part of each council’s statutory requirements for public performance reporting, replacing the previous SPI regime.

-The LGBF meets the high standards for statistical rigour set out in the UK Statistics Authority Code of Practice.
+The LGBF voluntarily applies the high standards for statistical rigour set out in the three pillars of the UK Statistics Authority Code of Practice – trustworthiness, quality, and value.

 A short introduction to the Local Government Benchmarking Framework (LGBF) for Scottish local government.
 This video also highlights the Community Planning Outcomes Profile (CPOP) and how they can be used together to set priorities for local outcomes.